F88/promidas/lib/store/docs/USAGE.md

 # Memorystore Usage Notes

-This document describes how to use the `PrototypeMapStore` defined in `lib/store/store.ts`.
+This document describes how to use the `PrototypeInMemoryStore` defined in `lib/store/store.ts`.
 It focuses on the public API, typical access patterns, and how to combine the store-wide TTL with background refresh.